My name is Sal Nakhlawi (@salnakhlawi), and I’m from New York City. I’m the Founder of StrongHER Girls®. I’m also a sports and fitness model.

 • USA Weightlifting (USAW) Level 2 Advanced Weightlifting Coach

 • Certified in Adult and Pediatric First Aid/CPR/AED.

 I am a firm believer in learning and growing every day as a Strength Coach.
 I dedicate my time to studying to better serve my clients worldwide.
-My methods are evidence-based and I focus on achieving sustainable, long-term results with my clients while allowing them to enjoy and thrive in their everyday lives.
+My methods are habit and evidence-based.
+I focus on achieving sustainable, long-term results with my clients while allowing them to live joyful, fulfilling lives.

 Before my health and wellness journey began, I struggled with a lot of problems.
 I felt tired all the time, my joints ached, my confidence was at a zero, and none of my clothes fit me anymore.